leantony/laravel-grid/docs/index.md

 ## Requirements
 + Laravel >=5.5
 + Jquery
-+ Bootstrap 3|4
++ Bootstrap 3 or 4
 + [Date picker](https://github.com/dangrossman/daterangepicker)
-> The one above supports bootstrap 3|4 and comes with a wide range of functionality which you'll find handy
+> The one above supports bootstrap 3 or 4 and comes with a wide range of functionality which you'll find handy
 + Font awesome
 + Pjax middleware.
 E.g https://gist.github.com/JeffreyWay/8526696b6f29201c4e33
 > You can also use [this package](https://github.com/spatie/laravel-pjax)